 Before making a final decision on an assisted living community in Nashville, take the time to do some research regarding the operation, condition and licensure/regulatory adherence of the facility.
 The Tennessee Department of Health maintains inspection reports and survey findings for assisted living properties in the state.
 Beyond that, personal research can be conducted on sites such as Yelp, Google+ and even Facebook.
 These sites offer first-hand accounts from residents and family members of residents that goes beyond the scope of government inspections and is unbiased.

-Top 10 Questions to Ask While Touring Assisted Living Facilities in Nashville
+What Questions Should I Ask When Touring Assisted Living Facilities in Nashville?

 - Are background checks conducted on staff members?